WGLab/doc-ANNOVAR/articles/wANNOVAR.md

 ### - Custom Filtering

+- Depth threshold (VCF only): Specify read depth threshold.
+- Quality threshold (VCF only): Specify quality score threshold.
+- MAF in variants filtering: Specify Minor allele frequency threshold.
+- dbSNP version: Specify dbSNP version for filtering.
+- disease type: Activated When "custom filtering" option is selected.
+Identify candidate genes with more than two deleterious alleles (compound heterozygote or homozygote or hemizygote in chrX in males) are found in the same gene for "recessive".
+Identify candidate genes with more than one deleterious allele is found in the gene for "dominant".
+- Variants filtering: Activated When "custom filtering" option is selected.
+Specify the optimized filtering step according to users' samples.
+- Variant file on controls: A variants list file is required when "not in controls" step is selected in "Variants filtering pipeline". wANNOVAR will remove the candidate variants which are also occured in controls.
+- Paste variants on controls: Paste the variants list on controls directly.

+---

+### Result Description

 Table below lists the some columns of variants annotation from wANNOVAR.
 For other details, please see ANNOVAR website:
      	[region based annotation](http://www.openbioinformatics.org/annovar/annovar_region.html) and
      	[filter based annotation](http://www.openbioinformatics.org/annovar/annovar_filter.html).